swaranga/dloom/README.md

     └── tmux.conf
 ```

-When you run `dloom link vim` from the `~/dotfiles` directory, it will:
+When you run `dloom link vim`, it will create:

-1. Create directories in your home directory that mirror the structure in `~/dotfiles/vim/`
-2. Create symlinks for each file (not directories):

 ```
-~/.vimrc → ~/dotfiles/vim/vimrc
-~/.config/plugins.vim → ~/dotfiles/vim/.config/plugins.vim
+~/                                ~/dotfiles/
+├── .vimrc ----------------→      vim/vimrc
+└── .config/                      └── config/
+    └── plugins.vim --------→         └── plugins.vim
 ```

+Notice that:
+- Only files get symlinked, not directories
+- The directory structure is mirrored in your home directory
+- Files in the same directories from other sources remain untouched

 Different commands and their effects: